programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ## Introduction

-While most historians would agree that (modern) representation is shaped by multimodal media – i.e., media, such as the newspaper, television or internet, that combine several modes – the fields of digital humanities and digital history remain dominated by textual media and the wide variety of methods available for its analysis[^1].
+While most historians would agree that (modern) representation is shaped by multimodal media &mdash;i.e., media, such as the newspaper, television or internet, that combine several modes&mdash; the fields of digital humanities and digital history remain dominated by textual media and the wide variety of methods available for its analysis[^1].
 Modern historians have frequently been accused of neglecting non-textual forms of representation, and digital humanists in particular have dedicated themselves to exploring textual sources.
 Many have used [Optical Character Recognition](https://perma.cc/3VJ2-6RWL) (OCR); a technology which renders digitised text machine-readable, alongside techniques stemming from the field of [Natural Language Processing](https://perma.cc/6ZBJ-ZYY8) (NLP), to analyse the contents and context of language within large documents.
 The combination of these two has shaped the central methodological innovation of the field of digital history: the ability to ‘distant read’ large corpora and discover large-scale patterns.[^2]

 Over the last ten years, the field of computer vision, which seeks to gain a high-level understanding of images using computational techniques, has seen rapid innovation.
 For example, computer vision models can locate and identify people, animals and thousands of objects included in images with high accuracy.
 This technological advancement promises to do the same for image recognition that the combination of OCR/NLP techniques has done for texts.
 Put simply, computer vision opens up a part of the digital archive for large-scale analysis that has remained mostly unexplored: the millions of images in digitised books, newspapers, periodicals, and historical documents.
 Consequently, historians will now be able to explore the ‘visual side of the digital turn in historical research’.[^3]

 This two-part lesson provides examples of how computer vision techniques can be applied to analyse large historical visual corpora in new ways and how to train custom computer vision models.
-As well as identifying the contents of images and classifying them according to category –two tasks which focus on visual features– computer vision techniques can also be used to chart the stylistic (dis)similarities between images.
+As well as identifying the contents of images and classifying them according to category &mdash;two tasks which focus on visual features&mdash; computer vision techniques can also be used to chart the stylistic (dis)similarities between images.

 It should be noted, however, that computer vision techniques present historians with a set of theoretical and methodological challenges.
 First, any application of computer vision techniques to historical corpora should start from a carefully formulated historical question and, as a result, include a discussion of scale.
 In short: why is it important that we answer the question and why are computer vision techniques necessary to answer it?